 - Assess your HR data for unusual patterns, such as a higher than normal number of absences, or increases in employees on leave.

 - Survey your employees.
-Without a doubt, this is the quickest and most accurate way to get a read on where the organization stands.
+Without a doubt, this is the quickest and most accurate way to get a read on where the organisation stands.
 A well-constructed survey that guarantees employees full anonymity will enable leaders to gather frank feedback and provide a source of truth about the health of the company’s culture.

 Recovery will start when one identifies core issues and acts upon the data and findings to begin resolution and improvement.
 The process can be aided significantly with healthy doses of transparency and clear communication.
 Here’s what we mean.